There is probably no better way to welcome the beautiful spring season than growing stunning redbud trees that fully bloom in this very season.

 The Rising Sun

-The blooming period for the Rising Sun redbud tree begins during early spring, which makes it a spectacular and a hardy spring bloomer.
-Its fuchsia flowers grow first along the tree branches followed by attractive gold foliage that have hints of peach and light green throughout the growing season.
+The blooming period for the Rising Sun redbud tree begins during early spring, which makes it a spectacular and hardy spring bloomer.
+Its fuchsia flowers grow first along the tree branches, followed by attractive gold foliage that has hints of peach and light green throughout the growing season.

 The tree prefers growing in average to moist soil conditions and does best in full sun to partial shade.
 It is an ideal candidate for mass planting and accent trees in a garden.